MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_get.md

 A resource might be represented in a variety of forms.
 For example, a product can be represented as a JSON, as an XML object, as a text description readable for humans, or even as a PDF as it happens with the data sheets of electronic components.
 Let's see how each API style deals with this.

 ### REST
 HTTP provides native support for _Content Negotiation_.
-This is the process to selected the apropriate representation for a resource.
+This is the process to selected the appropriate representation for a resource.
 It can be [Server-Driven Negotiation][] or [Agent-Driven Negotiation][]

 #### Server-Driven Negotiation
 Clients can use HTTP to tell the server about their preferences.
 Then the server uses their choices to select a representation.
 Please note, there is no standard algorithm for this.